Dubai’s Code of Conduct:

 It is the duty of every citizen, resident and visitor to show respect for the symbols of the United Arab Emirates’ rulers, flag and national emblem.
 The abuse of any of those symbols is a crime punishable by law.

 An official business or business casual dress code shall be adopted by all visitors of Dubai’s official government buildings as well as business buildings and office towers.
-Access to Dubai’s official and business buildings may be denied if dress code is considered inappropriate.
+Access to Dubai’s official and business buildings may be denied if the dress code is considered inappropriate.
 In all other public places such as streets, shopping malls and restaurants, shorts and skirts shall be of appropriate length.
 Moreover, clothing shall not indecently expose parts of the body, be transparent, or display obscene or offensive pictures and slogans.

 Beach-goers — men and women — shall wear conservative swimwear that is acceptable to Dubai’s culture.
-Swimwear shall not be worn outside the beach, as decent dress is the rule in the rest of the city.
+Swimwear shall not be worn outside the beach, as a decent dress is the rule in the rest of the city.
 Nudity is strictly forbidden in every part of the city and is liable to be punished by imprisonment or deportation.

 1.4.
 Public displays of affection:

 Displays of affection among couples — whether married or not — in public places does not fit the local customs and culture.
 Holding hands for a married couple is tolerated but kissing and petting are considered an offense to public decency.
-Public displays of affection, as well as sexual harassment or randomly addressing women in public places is liable to be punished by imprisonment or deportation.
+Public displays of affection, as well as sexual harassment or randomly addressing women in public places, is liable to be punished by imprisonment or deportation.

 1.5.
 Dancing and music: